-Increase costs in building materials, transportation and labour have caused an increase in construction cost.
-Management constantly monitored the construction cost and one of the measures was ensuring that our purchases were made in accordance to budget.
-The increase in building material price and labour cost were also considered during budget preparation.
-Regular budget meeting were held to monitor actual construction cost and ensure that it remained within the budget.
-It is also the Company's practice to purchase building materials in bulk for better pricing and greater saving.
+Increase cost in building materials, transportation and labour have caused an increased in construction cost.
+Management is constantly monitoring construction cost and one of the measures is to ensure that our purchase is made in accordance to budget.
+The increase in building material price and labour cost are also considered in preparation of budget.
+Regular budget meeting is held to monitor actual construction cost that are within the budget.
+It is also company practice to purchase building materials in bulk for better pricing and greater savings.